-All Renée Rouleau products go through this oven test, exposing them to heat over long periods of time to ensure their safety, performance, and longevity.
-So rest assured that if your skincare products get hot, it won’t affect their efficacy at all.
+All Renée Rouleau Skin Care products go through this stability testing.
+They’re exposed to heat over long periods of time to ensure safety, performance, and longevity.
+So, rest assured that if your skincare products get hot, they won’t spoil or lose efficacy.

-Note: The oven test does not factor in UV light, so if a product sits out for long periods of time in UV light and is in clear, see-through packaging, this will most likely weaken the performance of ingredients such as antioxidants and UV filters in sunscreen (which tend to break down in light).
-So definitely keep your products in a closed cosmetic bag and try not to subject them to long periods in the sun.
+Note: The oven test does not factor in UV light.
+If a product sits out for a long period of time in UV light and is housed in transparent packaging, it will most likely lose efficacy.
+This is because ingredients like antioxidants and UV filters (in sunscreen) tend to break down in the presence of light.
+That’s why I recommend storing your products in a closed cosmetic bag and doing your best to not subject them to extended sun exposure.

 Not All Skincare Products Are Made the Same Way